What To Do If You Failed a Job Interview

 What is in your control?
 How you react and what you can improve to hopefully have better success next time.

-There are several things that can help you succeed in an interview, from your resume’s format to your ability to maintain eye contact during the interview.
-You may also even need to improve your use of basic non-verbal cues, like keeping eye contact and composure under pressure.
+Several things can help you succeed in an interview, from your resume’s format to your ability to maintain eye contact during the interview.

 Take the time to learn from your mistakes after a failed interview; this might enable you to succeed in your next one.